Slovak investor Krupa found guilty by US court of harassing Czech billionaire Bakala

 "This is a great outcome.
 I welcome the fact that the court has recognised the seriousness of Pavol Krupa's actions, which for many years harassed my family and my loved ones with the sole aim of enriching himself.
 It has been a long legal process, but I am grateful that the United States justice system was able to unravel this web of lies," Bakala said.

-Bakala now lives in virtual self-imposed exile, though he continues to support philanthropic activities in the Czech Republic, where he still has extensive media and some other business activities.
-He built his fortune through the acquisition of the OKD hard coal mines in the Ostrava region, extracting huge dividends from the mines.
-However, he is now extremely unpopular in the country for abandoning his stake in the mines after coal prices slumped, leaving the state to pick up the pieces.
+Bakala now lives largely abroad, though he continues to support philanthropic activities in the Czech Republic, where he still has extensive media and some other business activities.
+He built his fortune through the acquisition of the OKD hard coal mines in the Ostrava region, extracting large dividends from the mines.
+However, he is now extremely unpopular in the country as politicians have accused him of abandoning his stake in the mines after coal prices slumped, leaving the state to pick up the pieces.

+Several civil suits are still outstanding against the billionaire but criminal investigations have been halted.
+Creditors led by Citibank are also still pursuing legal action against the Czech government for not recognising their claims against OKD following the renationalisation.